02 August 2022

 Make your garden secure

-Unfortunately, the recent sharp rise in dog theft is another reason to make sure your garden is secure, and ideally, ensure that your dog isn't visible.
+Unfortunately, the recent sharp rise in dog theft is another reason to make sure your garden is secure, and ideally, ensure that your dog is not visible.
 Think carefully before adding a ‘Max lives here, please close the gate’ sign – while safety is, of course, important, alerting passers-by to the fact that a dog lives at your house may make them a target.

 When planning your garden, it’s worth spending some time finding out about dog safe plants for your outdoor space.
 There are lots of beautiful dog safe flowers and plants such as roses and honeysuckle, however, there are also some very common garden plants that are toxic to dogs, including daffodils and tomato plants – read here for further information.
 If you think your dog might have consumed any toxic plants, contact your vet straightaway for advice.

 Not only do you need to think about eliminating poisonous plants for dogs, it’s also worth looking at plants that will stand up to dogs running through them, large wagging tails – not to mention digging!
 Depending on your space, you might be able to include paths for an easier route through the garden, and creating raised beds provides some protection for more delicate plants.
 You could even make a dog play area, using sand or bark.
-If you can leave areas of uncut grass too, this is not only great for insects and wildlife - it provides a lovely cool place for your dog to lie.

 Dog safe garden tips